Renting a space

 Here are some factors to consider when making the decision to rent.

 The space: How much room do you really need?

 You could aspire to an office, a store or a restaurant with all the bells and whistles, but you may have to consider less expensive options when starting out.
 Operating from a booth, a cart or your basement might make the most financial sense until your business grows.
 If you don't need a lot of storage room for inventory, materials or merchandise, take advantage of the situation by renting only as much space as necessary.
 Online office space calculators can help give you a rough idea of what type of unit you require for your business.

 The rent: What costs are involved?

 While negotiating your rental agreement, make sure that you find out about any upcoming renovations that could hinder your business operations.
 Will there be any limitations on your business hours or anything else that could prevent your customers from having easy access to you when they need it?
-Another thing to ensure is that your landlord does not rent to your competitors.
+You may also want to find out if any of your competitors are renting space nearby.

 The lease: The importance of legal advice